Osvaldo Ribó

 Andrés Bartolomé Osuna (30 November 1927 – 19 April 2015), better known by his stage name Osvaldo Ribó, was an Argentine tango singer.
-He was the father of British actress Olivia Hussey (1951–2024) and the grandfather of American actress India Eisley.
+He was the father of Argentine-British actress Olivia Hussey (1951–2024) and the grandfather of American actress India Eisley.

 Life

 Early years

 Ribó was born with the name Andrés Bartolomé Osuna, in the city of Victoria, province of Entre Ríos, Argentina.
 He was the sixth of ten siblings.
 His passion for music and singing awakened at an early age.

 Ribó attended primary school in the city of Rosario, province of Santa Fe, which was the second most important center of tango in Argentina.
 One day, the school principal heard him singing in the kitchen of the building and asked him why he had moved from Victoria, and the boy replied, "Because I wanted to sing."
 The principal—who played the piano and the violin—decided to try the boy out in the school choir, which had 60 children.